-Bushy seedbox, (Ludwigia peruviana) a non-native member of the evening primrose family (Onagraceae), has volunteered all over my yard.
-In a field where we stopped mowing every week, it’s about 12 inches high on a single stem.
-It’s much bigger and bushier along the edge of the pond, reaching five feet high.
-I’ve seen some seedboxes growing along the shores of our neighborhood lakes that must be more than ten feet tall even though the books say the height ranges from 10 to 36 inches.
-I guess “they” weren’t thinking about how well plants grow here in Florida.
+Bushy seedbox, (Ludwigia peruviana) a member of the evening primrose family (Onagraceae), has volunteered all over my yard.
+In a field where we stopped mowing, it's about 12 inches high on a single stem.
+It's much bigger and bushier along the edge of the pond, reaching five feet high.
+I've seen some seedboxes growing along the shores of our neighborhood lakes that must be more than ten feet tall even though the books say the height ranges from 10 to 36 inches.
+I guess "they"weren't thinking about how well plants grow here in Florida.
 (Update: I found out later that this species is not native to Florida and indeed it's invasive.
 My initial ID was incorrect, because I was still using my plant ID book that I'd used in Maryland.
 I've edited the species to reflect the reality.)

 The pretty, four-petaled yellow flower is almost an inch across on the bigger plants.
 The ridged, four-sided, hard seed capsule is quite distinctive and gives rise to the common name.
 Some of my books state that it is used in dried flower arrangements, but either the birds have eaten them or they fall off, because all the capsules are gone in short order around here.
 If there are any leaves left in the fall, they'll turn red and I can see some of that coloration already.
 But the leaves are pretty ratty looking because something's been eating my bushy seedbox.